 Students are able to complete the program entirely online or take in-person classes on campus.
 Part-time and full-time options are available.
 Students also have the option to complete a thesis project as part of their degree requirement.
 Students intending to apply to a doctoral program are encouraged to complete the thesis option.

 The entire program is 45 academic credit hours.
-Students complete 2 practicums: 300 hours will be completed in the student’s second semester and 300 hours in the final semester.
+Students complete 2 practica for 300 hours and internship for another 300 hours, for 600 hours of fieldwork total.

 Back to TopCourses

 PSY 500: Scientific and Professional Ethics and Standards